Lab-RoCoCo-Sapienza/RoCoCo-Lounge/docs/source/usage.rst

    - **Username**: the User Group you have to use while connecting to the server depends on your specific affiliation with LabRoCoCo.
    If you are a Master Student, use the Grou "user".
 If you are a PhD Student, use the Group "phd_student".
 If you are a Professor, use the Group "professor".
-   **NOTE**: It is mandatory to not create new personal users on the servers.
+   **NOTE**: It is forbidden to create new personal users on the servers.
    **Exception**: If there is an European Project or any sort of project that requires multi-role users to cooperate on a single account, please contact the
    LabRoCoCo's Admins to create a new user group that will be used specifically for that project.

    - **Password**: written inside the LabRoCoCo’s Google Calendar description.